 Christmas Traditions

-2. Canada, The U.K., and most other Commonwealth countries officially celebrate the day after Christmas as what holiday?
+2. Canada, the UK, and most other Commonwealth countries officially celebrate the day after Christmas as what holiday?

 3. How do you say “Merry Christmas” in Spanish?